apache/sedona/docs/tutorial/geo_spark_core_python.md

 ## Installing package

-geo_pyspark extends pyspark functions which depends on Python packages and Scala libraries.
+geospark extends pyspark functions which depends on Python packages and Scala libraries.
 To see all dependencies please look at Dependencies section. https://pypi.org/project/pyspark/.